julelang/jule/README.md

 </p>
 <h1>The Jule Programming Language</h1>

-This repository is the main source tree of Jule. \
+This repository is the main source tree of the Jule. \
 It contains the reference compiler, API, and standard library.

 [Website](https://jule.dev) |